19.1. General High Availability¶

-High Availibility in VT AIR is composed of three different and independent settings:
+High Availability in VT AIR is composed of three different and independent settings:

 Each of these settings can be enabled independent of each other and they do not influence the other settings.
 A complete HA setup though, only makes sense when all three parts are activated.

-There is an interface requirement before you start the High Availibility setup.
+The interfaces will only be synced if the two devices have the same VT AIR model.
+If that’s not the case there is an interface requirement before you start the High Availability setup.
 Since two devices do not need to be the same make and model, you have to configure the interfaces individually first.